Birch-san/rand-play/README.md

 We also observe a bias that always places a noise span at the end of the sequence.

+The "short-length" case matters less if you intend to pack your context with multiple prompts (i.e. you can ensure a high minimum length).
+In my case, however, I wished to use padding instead of packing.
+Moreover I had a few hundred thousand prompts which were short enough to fall into this category.

 ## Numpy implementation from Huggingface

 From [`huggingface/transformers`](https://github.com/huggingface/transformers/blob/0afa5071bd84e44301750fdc594e33db102cf374/examples/flax/language-modeling/run_t5_mlm_flax.py#L405).